Mailman (City Letter Carrier)

 I wrote an incorrect retrun address home # on an important legal document I am expecting (passport).
 Express Mail via USPS.
 How to catch it before it goes back to the sender ?
 Please help.

-Asked by TP about 12 years ago
+Asked by TP over 12 years ago

 I am not sure.
 If you put the correct town on it where it is supposed to be returned to maybe contact your PO to alert them of this error and what the correct address should be.
 This way when it arrives at your local PO, they will have been advised as to the correct address to deliver the passport.